May 2020 in review: iPhone 12 leaked, MacBook Pro 13-inch gets the new keyboard

 It's surely going to take a long time before any retail firm sees things return to normal, but it's also possible that they never will.
 Apple seemed to recognize that this month as it made a significant addition to the online Apple Store that's designed to more easily, quickly, and conveniently replicate the services of a regular store.

 That was perhaps the most visible of Apple's online or software changes, but if you are in the vocal yet smaller market that relies on its Logic Pro X app, you had a very good month.

 If you were waiting for a COVID-19 contact tracing app, though, you weren't in quite so much luck.
 Apple and Google did launch their technology in May, but it's chiefly been Switzerland that has used it so far.
 Latvia is coming soon, but we're yet to see much more.

 The UK did launch its contact tracing app after rejecting Apple and Google's system, but only in a small trial.
 Before that test, the British app was controversial because of its privacy issues and derided for being late.

 Once the trial started, it also became mocked for not working well with most phones or at all with others.

-Looking beyond contact tracing, exposure notification and indeed all of the coronavirus issues, Apple's Chief Operating Officer Jeff Williams has again said that the company concentrates on the long game — and says that Apple is "bullish" about things coming back to normal.
+Looking beyond contact tracing, exposure notification and indeed all of the coronavirus issues, Apple's Chief Operating Officer Jeff Williams said now that the company concentrates on the long game — and that Apple is "bullish" about things coming back to normal.
 Eventually.